GenCeption: Evaluate Vision LLMs with Unlabeled Unimodal Data: Conclusion

 \section{Conclusion}

 In this paper, we introduce GenCeption to enhance the evaluation of rapidly evolving Multimodal Language Models (MLLMs).
-The GenCeption method addresses key limitations of existing MLLM benchmarks, such as costly data annotation, quick benchmark saturation, training data contamination, leading questions, and the illusion of emergent abilities.
+The GenCeption method attempts to address key limitations of existing MLLM benchmarks, such as costly data annotation, leading questions, the illusion of emergent abilities, and, as it allows to use newly created images without annotation, training data contamination.
+Further, it is expected to result in slower benchmark saturation.
 Being adaptable to different modalities, the GenCeption method can deliver value as a unified MLLM evaluation method that complements existing MLLM benchmarks.

 Our empirical validation using the \textit{MMECeption} benchmark shows that GenCeption effectively assesses semantic coherence and consistency across modalities, aligning with established VLLM benchmarks.
 By assessing humans on the \textit{MMECeption} task, we demonstrate that current VLLMs significantly lag behind human performance, particularly when working with text-intensive images.
 Future work is encouraged to refine and extend this framework across a wider range of modalities, datasets, and similarity metrics.